TDK Mediactive: TDK Mediactive Europe

 TDK Mediactive Europe was a division of TDK Recording Media Europe founded in 1999 that published video games, software and DVDs under the TDK brand.

-In April 2000, TDK Mediactive Europe announced they would secure exclusive international publishing rights to Sound Source Interactive's products.
-This continued after the purchase of the company by TDK in September, with TDK Mediactive Europe became the exclusive European Publishing partner for technology and content licenses held by TDK Mediactive, Inc., which included publication and localization.
-However, TDK Mediactive Europe continued to publish and distribute their own titles, such as Knights of the Temple: Infernal Crusade.
+In April 2000, TDK Mediactive Europe announced it would secure exclusive international publishing rights to Sound Source Interactive's products.
+This continued after the purchase of the company by TDK in September, with TDK Mediactive Europe becoming the exclusive European Publishing partner for technology and content licenses held by TDK Mediactive, Inc., which included publication and localization.
+However, TDK Mediactive Europe continued to publish and distribute its own titles, such as Knights of the Temple: Infernal Crusade.

 On September 6, 2001, TDK Mediactive Europe supplied an exclusive North American licensing agreement to allow TDK Mediactive, Inc. to publish video games based on Mercedes-Benz.

 On March 15, 2002, the company signed a deal with O3 Games to publish Templar.
 In June, it moved from Bascharage, Luxembourg, to Ratingen, Germany, where TDK Recording Media Europe was already located.

-On May 4, 2005, TDK Mediactive Europe signed a publishing deal with Playlogic Entertainment to allow the latter to publish their existing video game titles.
+On May 4, 2005, TDK Mediactive Europe signed a publishing deal with Playlogic Entertainment to allow the latter to publish its existing video game titles.
 The fate of the TDK Mediactive Europe company itself is currently unknown, although the company's website remains open.